NipunAmarasinghe/Healthcare-System-Performance-Dashboard/docs/insights.md

 ## Healthcare System Overview

-### 1. Patient volume is high at system level
-The dashboard shows a large total patient count, indicating substantial healthcare system activity.

-### 2. Revenue concentration is significant
-Total revenue is high, suggesting meaningful variation in financial contribution across patient activity and facilities.
+### 1. System-level activity can be monitored through KPI reporting
+The dashboard provides a clear top-line view of patient volume, revenue, and average LOS.

+### 2. Medical condition mix can be explored interactively
+Condition-level charts allow quick comparison of patient counts across major categories.

-### 3. Average LOS provides operational context
+### 3. Demographic breakdowns support segmentation
-Average length of stay offers an important view into system-level efficiency and patient flow.

-### 4. Medical conditions appear evenly distributed
-The patient condition distribution is relatively balanced across major categories, which may reflect the synthetic nature of the dataset.

-### 5. Gender split is almost even
-The gender donut chart indicates a near-even distribution between male and female patients.
+Gender and age-related views support exploration of patient composition.

-### 6. Billing and age vary by condition
+### 4. Billing patterns can be analysed by condition
-The scatter chart suggests that different conditions are associated with different average billing patterns and patient ages.
+The scatter chart helps compare average billing and age by medical condition.

 ---

 ## Hospital Performance Analysis

-### 1. A small set of hospitals drives the most revenue
+### 1. Revenue is concentrated among a subset of hospitals
-Top revenue hospitals stand out clearly, indicating concentration of financial performance.
+Top hospital rankings show that financial contribution is not equally distributed.

-### 2. Patient volume does not fully explain hospital value
+### 2. Patient volume alone does not explain hospital value
-Some hospitals handle high patient volume, but this does not always correspond directly to the highest revenue or highest value per patient.
+Hospitals with high patient counts are not always the highest-value hospitals.

-### 3. Average LOS helps identify relative efficiency
+### 3. Average LOS supports efficiency comparison
-Hospitals with higher average LOS may indicate more complex cases or less efficient patient flow.
+Hospital-level LOS provides a practical way to compare operational performance.

-### 4. Revenue per patient is a stronger comparison metric
+### 4. Revenue per patient is a strong comparison metric
-Total revenue alone can be misleading.
-Revenue per patient provides a cleaner measure of hospital value.

-### 5. Revenue and LOS do not move together consistently
-The performance scatter suggests that hospitals with higher revenue do not necessarily have higher LOS, highlighting operational variation.
+This metric helps identify high-value hospitals beyond total revenue alone.

+### 5. Multi-metric comparison improves interpretation
+Using revenue, LOS, and patient volume together provides a more useful view of hospital performance than any one metric on its own.

 ---

 ## Recommendation Themes

-This dashboard supports three major themes for discussion:
+This dashboard supports discussion around:

 - operational efficiency
+- hospital comparison
-- financial concentration
+- revenue concentration
+- patient mix
-- comparative hospital performance
+- performance monitoring

-These are useful for portfolio presentation because they show both technical dashboard skill and business interpretation.